0,00 USD

 Tropicana D’Haïti: A Model of Business Longevity

 For over 50 years, Tropicana D’Haïti has exemplified what it means to run a band as a professional business.
-Founded in 1963, Tropicana is not centered around a single individual, which has played a key role in its endurance.
+Founded in 1963, Tropicana is not centered around a single individual, which has contributed significantly to its enduring success.
 Unlike many bands that collapse when their lead vocalist or principal musician departs, Tropicana ensures that the group remains the focus, not individual members.

 Keys to Tropicana’s Success: